Student Handbook

 Admissions + Enrollment.

-All students interested in taking a class from Educational Advantage must first submit an enrollment application.
-During that enrollment application students can request the course(s) they want to take from Educational Advantage.
+Any student interested in taking a class from Educational Advantage must first submit an enrollment application.
+During that application process, students can request the course(s) they want to take from Educational Advantage.
+Once approved, students will receive email confirmation that they have been admitted and enrolled in the requested class (es).

 Digital Literacy.

 A basic level of digital literacy is expected when taking an online course.
-Students are required to own or have consistent access to a computer with reliable internet service.
-Students may be required to download software/media players and should be able to navigate the internet with relative ease.
+Students must own or have consistent access to a computer and reliable internet service.
+Students may be required to download files and should be able to navigate the internet.
 If students do not have a word processing program, they may set up a free Gmail account and use the Google platform (Google Docs, Google Sheets, etc.).

 Attendance.

-The advantage of online learning is that students can access their course 24/7 and can work when it’s most convenient.
+The advantage of online learning is that students can access their courses 24/7 and work at their own pace when and where it is most convenient.
 In that regard, attendance is not taken on a daily basis.
-This does not mean that students shouldn’t work consistently or that student progress is not monitored by our teachers and staff.
-Teachers view student activity often and will make contact (via email or phone) if students fail to progress at a reasonable pace or become inactive for a prolonged period of time.
+This does not mean that students shouldn’t work consistently or that teachers and staff do not monitor student progress.
+Teachers view student activity often and will make contact (via email or phone) if students fail to progress reasonably or become inactive for a prolonged period.

 Course Expiration.

-Courses are set to expire approximately 4.5 months after the date of enrollment.
-All assignments, quizzes, and exams auto-assign due dates that create a guideline for course complete based on the expiration date.
+Courses are set to expire approximately four months after the date of enrollment.
+All assignments, quizzes, and exams auto-assign due dates that create a guideline for course completion based on the expiration date.
 These dates serve as a great way to pace course progress.
-Keep in mind that there is not a penalty for missing a deadline.
+Keep in mind that there is no penalty for missing a deadline.

-If students need more time to complete their course, a course extension form can be submitted on our website.
-There is a non-refundable course extension fee of $125.
-This adds three months to the life of your course.
-Course extensions must be received before the course expires and will not awarded if the Ready Assignment for the final exam has already been submitted.
+If students need more time to complete their course, they can submit a course extension form found on EA’s website.
+A non-refundable course extension fee of $150 adds two months to the life of the course.
+Course extensions must be received before the course expires and will only be awarded if the Ready Assignment for the final exam has not been submitted.
 There are no exceptions to this policy.

 Withdrawal.

-Students will be permitted to withdraw from a course within 10 days of enrollment and/or unless a final exam has been requested.
-If withdraw from a course is requested within 10 days of enrollment, a 50% credit towards a new course, less administrative fees (no refund).
-After 10 days, no credit will be issued.
-Students who fail to complete courses before the course expires will not receive credit.
+Students may withdraw from a course within ten days of enrollment and/or unless a final exam has been requested.
+If withdrawal from a course is requested within ten days of enrollment, a 50% credit towards a new course will be issued (no refund).
+After ten days, no credit will be issued.
+Students who fail to complete courses before the course expires (and do not purchase an extension) will not receive credit.

 External Credit.